 Mining, FIFO, and Mental Health: Understanding the Support Systems Available

 The mining industry, particularly in the context of Fly-In Fly-Out (FIFO) work, presents unique challenges that can impact mental health.
 The nature of FIFO work often involves long hours, isolation from family and friends, and working in demanding environments.
-Recognizing these challenges, mining companies and various support organizations have developed a range of initiatives to promote mental well-being among workers.
+Recognising these challenges, mining companies and various support organisations have developed a range of initiatives to promote mental well-being among workers.

 The Impact of FIFO Work on Mental Health